ACT Exam Registration Details

 When Should You Register for ACT

-The ACT exam is a standardized admissions exam.
-It serves as a test of the 'college readiness' of students.
-The exam is divided into four sections which test your knowledge in the subjects of English, Mathematics, Reading and Science.
-An additional Writing test can also be taken by students if they wish by opting for the ACT Plus Writing exam.
-If you are planning to register for the exam, you will require information on how to register for ACT exam, the fee structure, accommodations for disabilities, standby testing, non-Saturday testing, etc.
+The ACT is a standardized admission test and it serves as an assessment of how ready the students are for college.
+The exam is divided into four sections that assess your knowledge in English, Mathematics, Reading and Science.
+An additional Writing test can also be taken by students, if they wish to, by opting for the ACT Plus Writing exam.
+If you want to take the test, you need to know way through which you can register for the same, the fee structure, accommodation for disabilities, standby testing, non-Saturday testing, etc.

-The answer to the question 'how to register for ACT exam' is that there are only two ways of registering for the exam.
-The first method is to register online and this method is preferred more.
+There are only two ways to register for the exam.
+The first method is to register online and this is the preferred option by majority of the candidates.
 The second method is to register by mail but this option is subject to certain restrictions.

-How to register for ACT exam online?
-The ACT organization advocates this method of registration more than registration through mail.
+How do you register for the ACT online?
 Students who fall outside the territory of the United States or Canada can only register online.
-To register online, you will have to first make a student web account on the ACT official website (https://services.actstudent.org/OA_HTML/actibeCAcdLogin.jsp).
+To register online, you will have to first make a student web account on the official website (https://services.actstudent.org/OA_HTML/actibeCAcdLogin.jsp).
 The registration process is relatively simple and is completely free of cost.
 You will be asked to provide personal details.
 Make sure that these details are true to the best of your knowledge.

 The next step is to login to the account you have created.
 Select the 'Register to Test' option that you see.
 Now go on to 'Your Test Selection'.
-After this, just follow the instructions given which include providing details of your educational qualifications.
-Select the test date and center of your choice.
-You can also apply for provisions of standby testing, non-Saturday testing, etc. An option of late registration is provided which is generally available till up to two weeks before the exam.
-Confirm your order before proceeding to make payment.
+After this, just follow the instructions given, which includes providing details of your educational qualifications and then select the test date and testing center of your choice.
+You can also apply for provisions of standby testing, non-Saturday testing, etc. An option of late registration is provided, which is generally available till up to two weeks before the exam.
+You will have to confirm your registration before proceeding to make payment.
 Payment is accepted only via debit/credit cards of JCB, Discover, MasterCard and VISA.

-If you are wondering how to register for ACT exam by mail, then the answer to this is to request a Mail Packet Registration form (http://actstudent.org/forms/stud_req.html) from ACT.
-Allow 7-10 days for the delivery of this form.
-This option is available only to residents of the United States and Canada.
-To avail this option, you must either be below 13 years of age or you must not possess a credit card.
+If you are wondering how you can register for the exam by mail, then the answer to this is to request a Mail Packet Registration form (http://actstudent.org/forms/stud_req.html) .
+You need to wait for 7-10 days for the delivery of this form.
+This option is available only to the residents of the United States and Canada.
+To avail this option, you must either be below 13 years of age or you do not possess a credit card.

 The fee structure for the exam is very straight forward.
-To register for the ACT exam, the fee is $34 while the fee for ACT Plus Writing is $49.50.
+To register for the examination, you need to pay $34 while the fee for ACT Plus Writing is $49.50.
 Additional fees of $21 each are charged to avail services of late registration, changing test center or changing test date.
-International students wishing to give the ACT have to pay a surcharge of $27.
+International students wishing to take the ACT have to pay a surcharge of $27.
 For standby testing services, you have to submit an additional fee of $42.
-Each additional score report apart from the four provided at the time of registration will cost $10.
+Each additional score report, apart from the four provided, will cost $10.

 If you have not registered for the test and have missed all registration deadlines, you are provided with an option of standby testing.
-Visit this link - http://actstudent.org/regist/standbytest.html - to find out how to register for ACT exam by availing the option of standby testing.
+You can visit this link - http://actstudent.org/regist/standbytest.html - to find out about the registration process of standby testing.
 This option is subject to the availability of seats, materials and staff.
 Seats are provided on a first come, first served basis.

-To apply for non-Saturday testing (http://actstudent.org/faq/answers/nonsat.html), you must either be living in a remote area with no ACT test center within 50 miles of you, or you must not be able to test on a Saturday due to religious beliefs.
+To apply for non-Saturday testing (http://actstudent.org/faq/answers/nonsat.html), you must either be living in a remote area with no ACT test center within 50 miles of you, or you are unable to test on a Saturday due to religious beliefs.